 “AI will fundamentally change every software category, starting with the largest category of all – search.”

 Not to be outdone, Google announced the launch of its own AI chatbot, Bard, the day before Microsoft.
 However, Google stock prices were hit when an incorrect response from Bard caused consumer trust in the technology to wobble.
+Bard is now available in more than 230 countries in over 40 languages at https://bard.google.com/.
+Unlike Microsoft, Google hasn’t yet integrated its chatbot search function into the regular Google search engine.
+It makes it very clear from the outset that Bard is an experiment that may not provide accurate results.

-Interesting fact: when I asked Jasper “what is Google doing to compete with AI chatbots?”, it told me about Google Duplex, which is its voice-based AI offering.
+Interesting fact: when I first wrote this article in February 2023 and asked Jasper “what is Google doing to compete with AI chatbots?”, it told me about Google Duplex, which is its voice-based AI offering.
 It was announced that Duplex is being retired from the web in December 2022.
-So Jasper has missed both the Google Bard announcement and the retirement of Duplex and as such has given me an answer that is completely out of date in a fast-moving industry.
-This exposes one of the main hurdles of the current crop of AI tools: keeping its index up to date.
+So Jasper missed both the Google Bard announcement and the retirement of Duplex and as such gave me an answer that was completely out of date in a fast-moving industry.

 How Do These Developments Affect Marketers?